jublo/codebird-js/README.md

 );
 ```

-More [documentation for tweeting with media](https://dev.twitter.com/rest/public/uploading-media-multiple-photos) is available on the Twitter Developer site.
+More [documentation for uploading media](https://developer.twitter.com/en/docs/media/upload-media/overview) is available on the Twitter Developer site.

 ### Requests with app-only auth